cadu-miranda/esp-32-basic-monitor/README.md

 # ESP32 Basic Monitor (v.0.1.8.2@alpha)

-## A very first approach to help people control their MCU remotely.
+## A very first approach to control ESP-32 remotely.

 With this project, you can perform: